dbohlender/canfar.github.io/docs/tutorial.md

 Queue
 {% endhighlight %}

-Again, make sure in the script above to substitute USER by your CADC username.
+Again, make sure in the script above to substitute USER by your CANFAR username.

 {% include backToTop.html %}